makersacademy/takeaway-challenge/README.md

 - Fork this repository and clone it to your local machine
 - Run `gem install bundle` in the command line
 - Once complete, run `bundle` to install the relevant gems
-- Add a `.env` file to the root directory and add details of your phone number and Twilio account, as shwon below (if you don't have a Twilio account it just means you won't receive a text)
+- Add a `.env` file to the root directory and add details of your phone number and Twilio account, as shown below (if you don't have a Twilio account it just means you won't receive a text)
 ```
 # .env file